chain4travel/caminojs-docs/classes/api_avm_minterset.minterset.md

 # Class: MinterSet

-Class for representing a threshold and set of minting addresses in Avalanche.
+Class for representing a threshold and set of minting addresses in Camino.

 **`typeparam`** including a threshold and array of addresses